 By this time Lester Sill had left Philles.
 Spector formed a new act, Bob B Soxx and the Blue Jeans, which featured singers Darlene Love and Bobby Sheen.
 The group had a series of hits in 1963, the same year The Ronettes’ ‘Be My Baby’ reached number two, and the album A Christmas Gift For You was released.

 Spector’s production trademark was the Wall Of Sound, which involved densely layered instruments playing carefully orchestrated parts.
 Spector described the process as “a Wagnerian approach to rock and roll: little symphonies for the kids”.
 He was dismissive of stereo, and preferred single releases to albums.

-A core group of musicians on his recordings came to be known as The Wrecking Crew, which included session players such as Hal Blaine, Steve Douglas, Carol Kaye, Glen Campbell, and Leon Russell.
-Jack Nitzsche worked as Spector's arranger, and Sonny Bono oversaw the performances.
+A crack troop of core musicians on his recordings came to be known as The Wrecking Crew, which included session players such as Hal Blaine, Steve Douglas, Carol Kaye, Glen Campbell, and Leon Russell.
+Jack Nitzsche worked as Spector’s arranger, and Sonny Bono oversaw the performances.
 A range of songwriters were also employed, including Ellie Greenwich and Jeff Barry, Barry Mann and Cynthia Weil, and Gerry Goffin and Carole King.